Standschütze Hellriegel M1915: History

 Little is known about the Standschütze Hellriegel Model 1915.
 The only source of information about the Hellriegel is several photographs stored in the photo archive of the Austrian National Library under the name “Maschinengewehr des Standschützen Hellriegel” (literally "Machine gun from reservist Hellriegel").
 The photographs are dated October 1915 and they show the weapon being tested at a firing range.
 Its name and magazine size indicate that it was an automatic firearm, and its designer was someone named Hellriegel from the Austrian militia unit Standschützen, tasked with the defence of Tyrol and Vorarlberg regions of western Austria, the former bordered "neutral" Italy.
 It was most likely a prototype and therefore explains its "unfinished" look and design.

 The development of this weapon coincided with the Italian entry into World War I on the side of the Entente, and its subsequent declaration of war on Austria-Hungary - its former ally in the Triple Alliance - which forced the Austro-Hungarian Empire to wage war on three fronts.
 It is possible that the idea of the weapon came from the frontlines, possibly from a senior officer, and the production of the prototype was carried out in a field workshop or in a small warehouse.
 However, it is also possible that it was created in the rear through someone else's own initiative.
 The Standschütze Hellriegel did not pass the prototype and testing stage and was forgotten.
 It is likely that only one weapon was produced and it was scrapped or disassembled.

 According to army tradition, weapons are usually named in honour of their creator, the creator of this weapon was a man by the name of Hellriegel, who was possibly an officer or someone more junior in rank.
 The man in the photographs who was testing the weapon holds the rank of Feldwebel.
 Waffenmeister I. Klasse (literally "Field usher.
 Weapon master 1st class"), a rank for non-commissioned officers responsible for an artillery or weapon arsenal.
-It is quite possible the man photographed is Hellriegel himself.